Colombia is the fourth largest health market in Latin America.

 20% of the healthcare system affiliates are in the Bogotá-region, followed by the states of Antioquia with 13% and Valle with 9%.
 Also, the quality of the institutions of Bogotá stands out, 7 of the 44 best hospitals in Latin America are located in the city.

 Over 94% of the population of Bogotá is covered by the healthcare system, 83% of these belong to the contributive system, 16% are part of the subsidized scheme and the remaining 2% are classified among the exemption regime.

 - Improvement in the offer of health prevention services.

-- Implementation of technology and innovation, in order to upgrade the efficiency in the service delivery.
+- Implementation of technology and innovation, in order to upgrade the efficiency of the service delivery.

-- Expansion projects for the IPSs (Healthcare Provider Institutions), due to the growing demand in health services.
+- Expansion projects for the IPSs (Healthcare Provider Institutions), due to the growing demand for health services.

 - Improvement and enhancement of research centers.

 The pharmaceutical industry in Colombia has great potential, due to the sustained market growth.
 From 2013 to 2016 the sales in Colombia presented an annual average growth rate (CAGR) of 5,64% in local currency (COP).

 All the categories of this market present dynamic growth, reporting an average annual growth rate (CAGR) between 2013 and 2016 of 5,55% for generic drugs, 5,97% for patented medicines and 5,14% for OTC products.

 This market concentrates in Bogotá, where 82% of the commercial operations of the sector take place.
 In addition, 67% of the pharmaceutical manufacturing companies located in the city, as well as over 50% of the medicines wholesalers.
 Additionally, Bogotá has a smart specialization strategy that brings into focus the productive approach of the city towards advanced health services and pharmaceuticals.